roman-milk/roman-milk.github.io/cvsn.md

  * * * *

  I hope you enjoyed this new chapter.
 Watch out for that Amie, though, she's trouble.
 Oh yeah, and as always, if you liked it, please vote.
-Report_Story #1